-- 1. Granting CELA, on behalf of Inter-Church Uranium Committee Educational Co-Operative, the Coalition for a Clean Green Saskatchewan, and the Committee for Future Generations the status of intervenor; - 2.
-Granting CELA the opportunity to make an oral presentation at the June 2023 hearing; - 3.
-Denying Cameco's request for 20-year licences on the basis that:
+- (1) Granting CELA, on behalf of Inter-Church Uranium Committee Educational Co-Operative, the Coalition for a Clean Green Saskatchewan, and the Committee for Future Generations the status of intervenor; - (2) Granting CELA the opportunity to make an oral presentation at the June 2023 hearing; - (3) Denying Cameco's request for a 20-year licence on the basis that: - a.
+A 5-year licence term would be better suited for aligning the licensing cycle with the review cycles for updating the environmental risk assessments, the preliminary decommissioning plans and financial guarantee for Rabbit Lake, while also enhancing public engagement with Rabbit Lake's operations; - b.
+A 20-year licence would remove the right for a public hearing for two decades, compromise meaningful public participation in nuclear matters and erode public confidence in both the Commission and the licensee: